School Programs

 West Hawaii Mediation Center works with elementary, middle, and high schools throughout West and North Hawaii.
 We provide conflict resolution and peer mediation training to both public and private K-12 schools.

-The following schools are active members of our peer mediation cadre:
+The following schools have active peer mediation programs:

-- Hawai’i Preparatory Academy Elementary and Middle School
+• Hawai’i Preparatory Academy Elementary & Middle School

 What is Peer Mediation?